robmonie/ember-spikes/README.md

 ##To Do

 * More validators
-* Improve validation lifecycle, in particular when required field validation is triggered.
+* Support for more field types
 * Required field indicators
 * Layout improvements
-* Tests
+* Specs
 * Performance tests for larger forms
 * Docs
-* Cleanup js following port from coffeescript